NCI900-Training-Organisation/intro-to-parallel-programming/python/README.md

 ![](figs/multicorePrallelism.drawio.png)

 ## GPU Parallelism

 _Gadi only has NVIDIA GPUs.
 So when we say GPUs we mean NVIDIA GPUs.
-Nevertheless, many concepts discussed here are the same across different vendors_.
+Neveretheless, many concepts discussed here are the same across different vendors_.

-While the CPU is optimized to do a single operation as fast as it can (low latency operation), the GPU is optimized to do a large number of slow operations (high throughput operation).
+While CPU is optimized to do a single operation as fast as it can (low latency operation), GPU is optimized to do large number of slow operations (high throughput operation).

 GPUs  are composed of multiple Streaming Multiprocessors (SMs), an on-chip L2 cache, and high-bandwidth DRAM.
 The SMs execute operations and the data and code are accessed from DRAM through the L2 cache.

 ![](figs/SM.png)